 - a community of mutual accountability for member congregations through Mission Affinity Groups (MAGs), and for individuals through participation in covenant groups of various types

-- a community that gives focused attention to the smallest congregations and fellowships through the 2 or 2 Network and Wee Kirk Conferences.
+- a community that gives focused attention to the smallest congregations and fellowships through Wee Kirk Conferences.

 Because “We promise to further the peace, unity, and purity of the church” we are committed to faithful living and witness, not fighting denominational battles or leaving, but affirming our constitutional right to not participate in actions or ceremonies that violate our understanding of Scripture and the Confessions.